LakshyaSharma207/CamPhish/README.md

 `bash camphish.sh`

-### Original Source Code can be found at - [https://github.com/techchipnet/CamPhish]
+### Original Source Code can be found in this repo - https://github.com/techchipnet/CamPhish